 The Montgomery GI Bill was the first legislation to provide educational stipends to veterans.
-The program is available to active duty and selected reserve military members who pay into the program for one year, with an optional Buy-Up Program to increase benefits.
-Stipends are paid directly to students rather than the institution.
+The program, available to active duty and selected reserve military members who pay into the program for one year, offers an optional Buy-Up Program to increase benefits.
+Students directly receive stipends, rather than the institutions.

-- What’s Covered: 36 months of education in approved on-campus or online degree-granting programs, vocational training, apprenticeships, and programs in entrepreneurship or high tech fields.
-Certain licensing or certification exams are also covered.
+Recipients secure coverage for 36 months of education in approved on-campus or online degree-granting programs, vocational training, apprenticeships, and programs in entrepreneurship or high tech fields.
+This bill also covers certain licensing or certification exams.

-- Who’s Covered: Veterans who entered active duty following June 30, 1985, must have two years of unbroken service and an honorable discharge.
-Different eligibility applies to active-duty service prior to 1977 and to reservists.
+Veterans who entered active duty after June 30, 1985, with two years of unbroken service and an honorable discharge may apply.
+Different eligibility applies to active-duty service before 1977 and reservists.

-- How to Apply: Complete the Application for U.S. Department of Veterans Affairs (VA) Educational Benefits online or at a VA service center.
-The decision to use the Montgomery Bill is irrevocable; veterans should review their options closely.
+Each candidate must complete the Application for U.S. Department of Veterans Affairs (VA) Educational Benefits online or at a VA service center.
+The decision to use the Montgomery GI Bill is irrevocable, so veterans should review their options carefully.

 The Post-9/11 GI Bill expands educational benefits for veterans and spouses.
-Under the Post-9/11 bill, spouses have access to educational benefits, and veterans can transfer benefits to their dependents.
+Spouses receive access to educational benefits, and veterans can transfer benefits to their dependents.
 The program pays tuition costs directly to the institution and pays a stipend to veterans for books and housing.

-- What’s Covered: 36 months of education in an on-campus or online program, a stipend for books and supplies, and a monthly housing allowance.
+Students receive coverage for 36 months of education in on-campus or online programs, stipends for books and supplies, and monthly housing payments.
 Vocational, technical, and on-the-job training programs are also covered.

-- Who’s Covered: MIlitary personnel with 90 days of active-duty service since September 10, 2001, and veterans with 30 days of active-duty service with an honorable discharge or service-connected disability.
+Military personnel with 90 days of active-duty service since Sept.
+10, 2001, and veterans with 30 days of active-duty service with an honorable discharge or service-connected disability may apply.

-- How to Apply: Complete VA Form 22-1990, which is available online, by mail, or at VA service centers.
-Veterans can request assistance from a veteran service officer to review their options and complete the paperwork.
+Complete VA Form 22-1990, which is available online, by mail, or at VA service centers to apply.
+Veterans can request assistance from service officers to review their options and complete the paperwork.

 Yellow Ribbon Program

-This program is part of the Post-9/11 GI Bill.
-It is an agreement between the VA and participating institutions to make matching funds available for veterans attending private or out-of-state schools.
-Participating schools are approved degree-granting institutions that agree to a set number of scholarships per year.
+This program, an agreement between the VA and participating institutions to make matching funds available for veterans attending private or out-of-state schools, is part of the Post-9/11 GI Bill.
+Students must attend approved degree-granting institutions that agree to a set number of scholarships per year.

-- Who’s Covered: Only veterans who receive the maximum Post-9/11 GI Bill benefit are eligible.
-Students must attend an approved school.
-Spouses, dependents, and active-duty military are not eligible, even if benefits are transferred.
+Only veterans who receive the maximum Post-9/11 GI Bill benefits can apply.
+Each candidate must attend an approved school.
+Spouses, dependents, and active-duty military are not eligible, even if benefits transfer.

-- How to Apply: Participating schools have their own application requirements; generally students apply to the school with their VA Certificate of Eligibility.
+Participating schools maintain distinct application requirements.
+Students typically apply with their VA Certificate of Eligibility.
 Schools promote their participation, and the VA website includes a list of approved programs.

 National Call to Service

-The Department of Defense encourages national service and attracts top talent to special occupation fields through this incentive program.
-The program is not part of the GI Bill and participants are not eligible for full GI Bill benefits unless they reenlist.
-This is another option for military nursing scholarships.
+The Department of Defense encourages national service and attracts top talent to special occupational fields through this incentive program.
+The program is not part of the GI Bill, and participants do not become eligible for full GI Bill benefits unless they re-enlist.
+Prospective military nurses can also apply.

-- What’s Covered: A $5,000 signing bonus, $18,000 in qualified student loan repayment, or a partial allowance under the Montgomery GI Bill or Post-9/11 Gi Bill.
+Each enrollee receives a $5,000 signing bonus, up to $18,000 in qualified student loan repayment, or a partial allowance under the Montgomery GI Bill.

-- Who’s Covered: Military personnel serving in specific occupations for 15 months with an additional unbroken period of active-duty service who completed service obligations in the reserve, AmeriCorps, or on active duty.
+Military personnel serving in specific occupations for 15 months with an additional unbroken period of active-duty service who completed service obligations in the reserve, AmeriCorps, or active duty may apply.

-- How to Apply: Interested participants should first contact a recruiter to see if they qualify and complete the VA Form 22-1990N (Application for VA Education Benefits Under the National Call to Service Program).
+Interested participants should contact recruiters to see if they qualify and complete VA Form 22-1990N (Application for VA Education Benefits Under the National Call to Service Program).

 Survivors’ and Dependents’ Education Assistance

-This education assistance program is for the dependents of veterans who have a permanent service-connected disability or dependents of service members who died while on active duty.
-It provides financial assistance to spouses and dependent survivors so that they can achieve their career goals.
+This education assistance program benefits the dependents of veterans who have permanent service-connected disabilities, along with dependents of service members who died while on active duty.
+It provides financial assistance to spouses and dependent survivors to achieve their career goals.

-- What’s Covered: A $1,000 monthly stipend for educational programs at approved degree-granting institutions, technical schools, or on-the-job training.
-A maximum of 45 months of benefits is covered.
+Each recipient gets a monthly stipend of up to $1,265 for educational programs at approved degree-granting institutions, technical schools, or on-the-job training for a maximum of 45 months.

-- Who’s Covered: Spouses and dependents of a veteran who has a total and permanent service-connected disability, as well as survivors and dependents of a military member who died because of a disability or while on active duty or who is missing in action.
+Spouses and dependents of veterans who have total and permanent service-connected disabilities, as well as survivors and dependents of a military member who died because of a disability or while on active duty, or who is missing in action, may apply.

-- How to Apply: Contact the VA to confirm that your program is eligible and complete VA Form 22-5490, Dependents Application for VA Educational Benefits.
-Students already enrolled in a program should submit their form to the school.
+Contact the VA to confirm that your program is eligible and complete VA Form 22-5490, Dependents Application for VA Educational Benefits.
+Students already enrolled in a program should submit their forms to the school.

 ROTC Nursing Programs